'Climate change affects everyone': Europe battles wildfires in intense heat | Science-Environment

 "Climate change affects everyone," said resident Miguel Angel Tamayo.
 A study published in June in the journal 'Environmental Research: Climate' concluded it was highly probable that climate change was making heatwaves worse.

-At least 1,000 deaths have been attributed to the heatwave in Portugal and Spain so far.
-Temperatures in Spain have reached as high as 45.7C (114F) during the nearly week-long heatwave.
+More than 1,000 deaths have been attributed to the nearly week-long heatwave in Portugal and Spain so far.
+Temperatures in Spain have reached as high as 45.7C (114F).
 Spain's weather agency issued temperature warnings for Sunday, with highs of 42 Celsius (108 Fahrenheit) forecast in Aragon, Navarra and La Rioja, in the north.
 It said the heatwave would end on Monday, but warned temperatures would remain "abnormally high".

 Fires were raging in several other regions including Castille and Leon in central Spain and Galicia in the north on Sunday afternoon.
-In Malaga province in southern Spain, wildfires raged into the night, affecting local residents near Mijas, a town popular with northern European tourists.
-British pensioners William and Ellen McCurdy fled for safety with other evacuees in a local sport centre from their home on Saturday as the fire approached.
+Firefighters stabilised a blaze in Mijas, in Malaga province, and said evacuated people could return home.
+British pensioners William and Ellen McCurdy had fled for safety with other evacuees in a local sport centre from their home on Saturday as the fire approached.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)